smasongarrison/syllabi/MegaSyllabus.md

 ## Tentative Class Schedule

 This syllabus is intended to give the student guidance in what may be covered during the semester and will be followed as closely as possible.
 Dates for tests and assignments won't change, barring extraordinary events.
-However, I reserve the right to modify, supplement and make changes as the course needs arise.
+However, I reserve the right to modify, supplement, and make changes as the course needs arise.
 I try to avoid changes to the syllabus.
 Nevertheless, if changes occur, I will only make changes that are less burdensome and more advantageous to the students.
 (If I make a change that increases your burden, please talk to me.)

 <!--chapter:end:0101_policies.Rmd-->

 # Class Engagement, Presence, and Participation.

 In previous semesters, I have had a deliberately hardline attendance policy.
 In the light of the public health crisis, I have done away with the this policy, as it doesn't align with my general philosophy of treating students as junior colleagues.
-The student who misses a class meeting is responsible for any assignments and/or announcements made.

 Class engagement points are given to encourage your active engagement with the material.
-Specific instructions for engagement, can be found on the class website In general, you will be rewarded with a perfect score as long as you engage meaningfully and intentionally with the material and your peers.
+Specific instructions for engagement, can be found on the class website In general, you will be rewarded with a perfect score as long as you engage meaningfully, intentionally, and professionally with the material and your peers.
+As a reminder, you are still responsible for any assignments and/or announcements made if you miss a class.

 ## Life Happens (Extensions and Absences)

 As a reasonable and empathetic human, I recognize that life happens.
 There will be times when your outside life conflicts with scheduled class events.
 These life events can be any of the obvious things (sports, religious holidays, illness, interviews, etc), but they can also be the less obvious, like spending the entire night looking for your lost pet.
 My general approach is to work with you.
 You just need to let me know *ahead* of time.
 These late policies value discussion and communication over deductions and punishment.
 It is difficult for me as an instructor to know your situation and reason for lateness (e.g. are you sick? did you lose wifi? struggling with mental health? or just forgot?).
 Without communication, I will assume that students are choosing not to submit work and do not plan on submitting work.
 An email will help me better understand your needs and focus on coursework.
 I'm more than happy to give extensions and accommodations, so don't be afraid to email me.
 You don't need to disclose personal details (your privacy is important to me), so a heads up or request for assistance is enough.

 ### Excused absences

 Except in the case of *true* emergencies, a possible excused absence should be discussed with me as far in advance as possible and *must* occur beforehand.
 You should not assume that an excused absence will automatically be granted -- but you may assume that I am a reasonable, empathetic person.
-This discussion should occur via email.
+This discussion should occur via email so that we have a record of it.
 If you also discuss your situation verbally, please send a summary of the discussion via email to me.
 An unexcused absence will result in a zero for any graded work that should have been performed for or during the missed class.

 ### Late Work

 Be sure to pay close attention to deadlines.
-If an assignment is not submitted by the deadline (i.e., is late), the student must email the instructor and provide a new deadline, ask for an alternative, or explain concerns *within 36 hours* of the missed deadline.
+If an assignment is not submitted by the deadline (i.e., is late), the student must email the instructor and provide a new deadline, ask for an alternative, or explain concerns *within 36 hours hours* of the missed deadline.
 Ideally, you will have communicated with me in advance of the deadline, but on occasion life happens.
-As long as you've communicated *within 36 hours*, I will do my best to work with you to come up with a new deadline or modification, so that you can receive full credit.
+As long as you've communicated *within 36 hours*, I will do my best to work with you to come up with a new deadline or modification, so that you can earn full credit.
 This late policy does not apply to exams, tests, or quizzes.

 If contact is not made *within 36 hours* of the missed deadline, the missing assignment will receive a 0.
 Alternative deadlines will be within one week of the original deadline.
 Exceptions to the 1 week policy are at the instructor's discretion.
 In general, I will be much more sympathetic and accommodating if you communicate in advance.